Hodge's Coaches

 Hodge's Coaches is a family owned coach operator based in Sandhurst, Berkshire.

 History

 The coach company was founded in 1924 by George Edward Hodge and still operates from the same site in Sandhurst, Berkshire.
+Hodge's Coaches is now the oldest coach company in Berkshire that is still owned and operated by the original family.
 Before operating coaches George Hodge operated trucks from the same site, Deepnell Garage which was next door to his brother Walter's shoe repair shop.
 History of Sandhurst.
 The company was taken over and modernised by the founders eldest son Peter R Hodge in 1962, he continued to operate successfully until retiring in 2001, the company is now owned and operated by three of his sons Mark, Martin and Paul Hodge.
+Mathew Hodge the first of fourth generation to run Hodge's is now in charge of the workshops.

 Fleet

 The majority of Hodge's Coaches fleet are painted in a distinctive blue and gold livery, although there are several in plain white with just Hodge's logo's applied.
 The fleet consists of mainly Volvo and Scania vehicles although in 2011 three MAN Fast Buses were purchased.
 In 2013/2014 six Scanias will be delivered and a 70-seater Plaxton Leopard was also delivered in 2014.